IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README-pod-sched.md

 * Changing the configuration file(s)
 * Reconfiguring the scheduler

-To connect the manager pod use the following procedure:
+To connect the manager pod, use the following procedure:
 1. Locate the master pod by looking for **master** in the list of pods e.g.
 ```
 $ kubectl get pods --namespace {Namespace used to deploy chart} |grep ibm-spectrum-computing-prod-master